float3/float3.github.io/content/books.md

 ### Fiction:
 - [x] Harry Potter and the Methods of Rationality
 - [x] Three Worlds Collide
-- [x] There is no Antimemetics Department
+- [-] There is no Antimemetics Department
 - [ ] Flatland
 - [ ] Blood Meridian
 - [ ] The Book of Five Rings
-- [x] The Lathe of Heaven
+- [-] The Lathe of Heaven
 - [ ] East of Eden